wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;A dream cannot be shared.

 **M:**&ensp;Nor can the waking state.
 All the three states — waking, dreaming and sleeping — are subjective, personal, intimate.
-They all happen to and are contained within the little bubble in consciousness called ‘I’.
+They all happen to and are contained within the little bubble in consciousness called “I”.
 The real world lies beyond the self.

 **Q:**&ensp;Self or no self, facts are real.

 **M:**&ensp;Of course facts are real!
 I live among them.
 But you live with fancies, not with facts.
 Facts never clash, while your life and world are full of contradictions.
 Contradiction is the mark of the false; the real never contradicts itself.

 For instance, you complain that people are abjectly poor.
 Yet you do not share your riches with them.
 You mind the war next door, but you hardly give it a thought when it is in some far off country.
-The shifting fortunes of your ego determine your values: ‘I think’, ‘I want’, ‘I must’ are made into absolutes.
+The shifting fortunes of your ego determine your values: “I think”, “I want”, “I must” are made into absolutes.

 **Q:**&ensp;Nevertheless, the evil is real.